PhiLhoSoft/Processing/libraries/P8gGraphicsSVG/README.txt

 (the parts between /** and */ marks) for a bit more information.

-Limitations: the pixel manipulations are not allowed (but can be done on a classical PGraphics, they will be saved as image by the library).
+Limitations: the pixel manipulations are not allowed (but can be done on a classical PGraphics, they will be saved as an image by the library).
-The following functions cannot be used with PGraphicsSVG: loadPixels updatePixels get
+The following functions cannot be used with P8gGraphicsSVG: loadPixels updatePixels get